wp-plugins/simple-link-list-widget/readme.txt

 The plugin then needs to be activated before it can be used.

-To use, simply drag the 'Simple Link List' widget into a sidebar.
+To use, simply drag the 'List' widget into a sidebar.
 To use the widget, your theme must be widget-enabled.

 == Frequently Asked Questions ==